The Art of Botanical Illustration

-Today’s photographic capabilities are a better means of capturing the beauty and inner working of plants; however, that has not always been the case.
+Today’s photographic capabilities are a better means of capturing the beauty and inner workings of plants; however, that has not always been the case.
 Before the invention of the macro lens or even microscopes, artists and scientists took to drawing the plants; both for science and visual pleasure.
-It is an artistic practice as old as ‘art’ itself.
-And although it was a necessary part of identifying plant life in decades past, it is a process which is still very much alive today.
+It is an artistic practice as old as “art” itself.
+And although it was a necessary part of identifying plant life in decades past, it is a process that is still very much alive today.

 Where Science and Botanical Art Meet

 The art itself can be traced back to the mid-1st century.
-Since it’s beginning, various professions sought out and utilized the illustrations: physicians, pharmacists, botanical scientists, and gardeners to name a few.
+Since its beginning, various professions sought out and utilized the illustrations: physicians, pharmacists, botanical scientists, and gardeners to name a few.
 Contributions from botanical illustrators are numerous.
-Their work has helped to highlight plants distinguishing features which aide in the categorization of the differing plant species.
+Their work has helped to highlight plants distinguishing features which aid in the categorization of differentiating plant species.

 The Golden Age of Botanical Art

-Ross-Craig (1906–2006) is known for her artistic work and also for spearheading the publication of Drawings of British Plants, published between 1948-1973.
+Stella Ross-Craig (1906–2006) is known for her artistic work and also for spearheading the publication of Drawings of British Plants, published between 1948-1973.